ziendotio/scarce-editions/README.md

 - the Hardhat default Network - run your tests using the default Hardhat Network, where you can use Hardhat default configuration, either in-process or stand-alone daemon, servicing JSON-RPC and WebSocket requests.
 - A blockchain fork - Where a solution of your choice will be run locally, ie copy the state of the net blockchain into your local environment, including all balances and deployed contracts.
-- A JSON-RPC Network, ie any TestNet or Mainnet.
+- A live JSON-RPC Network, ie any TestNet or Mainnet.

 The below will quickly lay out a few considerations for testing and deploying the scarce editions contract(s).

 In order to deploy to live nets you will most probably need:

 - A `private.json` file to store your wallet account(s) keys
+- A compiled smart contract.
+Run `npx hardhat compile`
 - Metamask account(s) with Tokens ( real or tap - please search for the recommended infrastructure solution)
 - Details of the Node to target